tuffing/adventofcode2019/README.md

 Simply run the following cfrom the command line:

-`php main.php [day number]`
+`php main.php [day number] [optional input file or location]`

+The leading 0 for the day is optional, 1 or 01 will work for example (but not 001) .

+If you supply an alternatie location, it _must_ be in that days input folder.

 e.g

 `php main.php 1`

-The leading 0 is optional, 1 or 01 will work for example (but not 001) .

-## Todo

- 1. Folder structures
- 2. Set up basic app structure with tests and mechinism to run each day individually / together
- 3. Set up common functions.
-Like multi and single line file loading. pull in all numbers etc
+or

+`php main.php 1 alternative-input.txt`

+or

+`php main.php 1 singlevaluewithoutspaces`

 ## Days